mwskwong/resume-v2/README.md

     1. `app/` directory
         Keep track on when CSS-in-JS is supported https://beta.nextjs.org/docs/styling/css-in-js
     2. Turbopack
-        Currently having some features are not implemented
+        Currently some features are not implemented

 2. Run Cypress on Safari (WebKit)
     Known issue: `cy.intercept()`'s `forceNetworkError` option is disabled.